macroevolution/squamata/README.md

 **Phylogenies** can be found in the data repository, in data/1.tree_inference > mainTrees

 **Diversification and trait data** can be found in data/alldat.csv (see associated readme).

+## Changelog

+- Update to SOM: Updated/corrected Table S5, which had some incorrect dates (22 Feb 2024)